 15 Dec – 03 Mar – Dutch Ice Sculpture Festival = see entry under January.

 Visit the village of Giethoorn = Giethoorn is a pretty little village located in the province of Overijssel which has become rather famous in recent years because of how idyllic it looks.
 Often called ‘The Venice of the Netherlands’ it is a lovely place to visit but can get very busy.
 March would be a good time to go, the weather is getting nicer and it won’t be as packed with other visitors as during the summer.
 You can also have a read of my post about it and how calling it the town with no roads is actually incorrect!
 Read it here.

 The Netherlands in April

-Spring is in full bloom (pun intended) in April, so now is the perfect time to seek out tulips, cherry blossoms and all the other gorgeous floral events taking place in the Netherlands!
+Spring is in full bloom (pun intended) in April, so now is the perfect time to seek them out, as well as all the other gorgeous floral events taking place in the Netherlands!
 Here’s what to do in the Netherlands during April.